darrendoyle3710/SlotMachineApplication/README.md

 ### Database ###
 ![database](Images/spinmodel.PNG)

-There is a MySQL database hosted in Azure which attaches to the frontend service.
+There is a MySQL database hosted in an Azure server which attaches to the frontend service.
 The database has one table for storing user 'Spins', this allows users to save their best spins and see prizes won over time.
 The frontend controller has actionresults which display all records in the spin table and also have create and delete functions.

 ![database](Images/viewspins.PNG)